ecosense-au-dk/Karibu-core/Karibu-test/README.txt

   The hostname is important to allow 'jconsole' to attach to the daemons JMX port at 4672.
-However one issue is pending - as hitting Ctrl-c does not really stop the daemon, you have to use the task manager to do that :(
+However one issue is pending - as hitting Ctrl-c does not really stop the daemon on Windows 7, you have to use the task manager to do that :(

   * mvn exec:java -Dload -Dpf=(resource-root-folder) -Dmaxprsec=(integer)